How can I download an ADSM backup client?

 Error message about Microsoft Visual C++ During installation of Version 7.1 on some Windows 7, 2008, and 2012 systems, you may encounter an error popup that says, "The installation of Microsoft Visual C++ 2012 SU1 Redistributable Package (x86) appears to have failed.
 Do you want to continue the installation?"
 Simply click Yes and continue.
 It means that you already have an even newer version of the C++ Runtime Library than it was checking for, which is OK.

-How to tell if your Windows system is 32-bit or 64-bit: Right-click My Computer, select Properties, and look under the General tab.
+How to tell if your Windows system is 32-bit or 64-bit: Right-click My Computer or This PC, select Properties, and look under the General tab.
 If it's a 64-bit system, it will say something like "x64" as a part of the Windows operating system name.
 If it does not say anything about being 64-bit or 32-bit, then it's a 32-bit system.
 For Windows 7, click Computer on the right side of the Start menu, then right-click Computer on the left and select Properties.
 It will say under "System type" whether it is 64- or 32-bit.

 - Access to more and older versions at IBM's FTP site This includes systems like HP-UX, Netware, and Linux on IA64, PPC, or Zseries